sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 nitty-gritty.
 -->

-This proposal introduces a new, mutually exclusive sibling field to `additionalPrinterColumns[].jsonPath` called `additionalPrinterColumns[].expression`.
+This KEP propses a new, mutually exclusive sibling field to `additionalPrinterColumns[].jsonPath` called `additionalPrinterColumns[].expression`.
 This field allows defining printer column values using CEL (Common Expression Language) expressions that evaluate to strings.

 To support this, the Kubernetes API will be extended to accept CEL expressions for printer columns, and the API server will evaluate these expressions dynamically when responding to `Table` requests (e.g., `kubectl get`), producing richer, computed, or combined column outputs.